GandelXIV/fetchflash/README.md

 By adding extension.locators, you can download from more sites.(See how to make extensions in #locators.md)

 # usage
-Run the fetchflash.py file in python.
-Then enter the url of the software you want to download.
+In terminal:
+$ python3 fetchflash url [destination]
+Or run it and use the UI

-Once done, run it using flashplayer.linux/flashplayer_32_sa_debug.exe
+Then execute the download file using flashplayer.linux/flashplayer_32_sa_debug.exe